 Spending Plan and Budget Notes: Funding for this project is included in the recently adopted 2015-2020 Strategic Business Plan for SPU.
 Property acquisition is occurring earlier than the 2019/20 period envisioned in the Plan because the subject parcel is currently for sale.
-The 2015 Spending Plan anticipates increases to the 2015 Future Appropriation under this legislation and the accompanying legislation for the adjacent "Yankee Grill" parcel at 5300 - 24th Ave NW (\$6.1M for this property and \$5.6M for the Yankee Grill).
+The 2015 Spending Plan anticipates increases to the 2015 Future Appropriation under this legislation and the accompanying legislation for the adjacent "Salmon Bay Hotel" parcel southeast of the intersection of NW 54th Street and 24th Avenue NW (\$5.6M for this property and \$6.1M for Salmon Bay Hotel).
 Total projected project costs remain the same.
 SPU is planning to collaborate on this project with King County which would result in a cost sharing arrangement, but have not finalized our agreement.